 T. Allen Lawson

 Commemorating the 50th anniversary Bay Chamber Concerts commissioned nationally renowned painter, print-maker and sculptor, Alan Magee to create a print, the proceeds of which were to benefit the educational programs.
-A limited edition of 25 prints was created with two remaining.
-If you are interested in purchasing a signed print, please contact Monica Kelly.
+A limited edition of 25 prints was created and sold to patrons of the organization throughout the United States.

 Magee has had annual one-person shows throughout the United States and Europe.
 In 1991 a ten-year retrospective, Alan Magee 1981-1991, traveled to four US museums.
 Archive, an exhibition of Magee’s black and white monotypes opened at the Berlin Philharmonic Hall in November, 2000 and later traveled to the Portland Museum of Art, the University of New Hampshire at Durham, and the New England College Art Gallery.
 He has received awards for his painting from the American Academy and Institute of Arts and Letters and the National Academy of Design.
 Several television documentaries have been made about his work including the Maine PBS production, Alan Magee, Visions of Darkness and Light, and Alan Magee, Maine Master by the Union of Maine Visual Artists.